The Art We Love Now Showing at Our Art Galleries

 Here in the Old Mill District we celebrate art and the wonderful people that use their genius to create art every day.

 New exhibitions open each month and are on view for the entire month.
-Stop into each gallery in the Old Mill District during the First Friday Art Walk.
+Stop by each gallery in the Old Mill District during the First Friday Art Walk every first Friday of the month from 4-8pm.

 Select retailers also showcase handmade items and works of art at Naked Winery, desperado boutique, Saxon’s Fine Jewelers, Ginger’s Kitchenware, Strictly Organic Coffee Co. and Nashelle.